 Evolution has designed our bodies so that our facial bone structure protects our eyes from injuries caused by being hit by a large object.
 Meanwhile, our eyelashes shield our eyes from small objects.
-The invention of safety glasses and goggles have helped tremendously in keeping our eyes safe.
+The invention of anti glare safety glasses and goggles have helped tremendously in keeping our eyes safe.
 These glasses were first utilized in gas masks during the first World War.
 It has since progressed to protective eyewear for firefighters, welders, factory workers, and athletes.

-In the early 1900s, concerns about eye injuries to industrial workers were raised and by 1914, manufacturers were urged to provide safety goggles to their workers.
-Furnace goggles and melter’s goggles were then introduced in 1935.
+In the early 1900s, concerns about eye injuries to industrial workers were raised, and by 1914, manufacturers were urged to provide safety goggles to their workers.
+Furnace goggles and Melter’s goggles were then introduced in 1935.
 These were invented to protect forge and furnace workers and welders from sparks, harmful glare and impact dangers.
 Unfortunately, the earlier safety polarized glasses were ugly and cumbersome.
 It all changed in 1979 when eyewear was allowed to be designed in any style as long as they pass high-impact and high-speed tests.
 Since then, safety eyewear became more convenient to wear and fashionable.

-Importance of Wearing Safety Glasses
+Importance of Wearing Safety Eyewear

-Reduces exposure to UV light.
+3. Reduces Exposure to UV Light

-Prevents Computer Vision Syndrome.
+4. Prevents Computer Vision Syndrome

 Types of Safety Glasses